rschen7754/cs174a/Final Project/Final Project/ReadMe.txt

 2) Custom user generated maps are implemented
-3) All movement (horizontal, as well as vertical) is implemented -We made a decision to limit it to keyboard movement, due to the spacing of the blocks required to make the game playeable.
+3) All movement (horizontal, as well as vertical) is implemented -We made a decision to limit it to keyboard movement, due to the spacing of the blocks required to make the game playable.
 	Mouse movement would have made the game too easy, allowing users to easily circumvent the blocks of a user-generated map.
-Keyboard movment allowed us to specify how much the ship moved with each keystroke, ensuring that the ship would shift in alignment with the block placement.
+Keyboard movement allowed us to specify how much the ship moved with each keystroke, ensuring that the ship would shift in alignment with the block placement.
 	-vertical movement is limited to one unit up and one unit down from